 We are developing orally bioavailable small molecule inhibitors of the menin-MLL interaction for the treatment of genetically defined subsets of acute leukemias, including AML and acute lymphoblastic leukemia, or ALL.
 The menin-MLL program was licensed from the Regents of The University of Michigan, or the University of Michigan.
-We nominated KO-539 as a development candidate in December 2016, and we are currently advancing it through preclinical development.
-Pending successful completion of investigational new drug, or IND enabling studies, we anticipate an IND submission for KO-539 in late 2018 or early 2019.
+Our IND application for KO-539 has been cleared by the FDA and we anticipate initiating our Phase 1 clinical trial in relapsed or refractory AML in the second guarter of 2019.